-Participating as Member of a Team: Working cooperatively with others and contributing to group's efforts with ideas, suggestions and effort.
 Teaching Others New Skills: Helping others learn needed knowledge and skills.
-Exercising Leadership: Communicating thoughts, feelings, and ideas to justify a position, encouraging, persuading convincing or otherwise motivating an individual or group, including responsibly challenging existing procedures, policies or authority.
+Exercising Leadership: Communicating thoughts, feelings, and ideas to justify a position, encouraging, persuading, convincing or otherwise motivating an individual or group, including responsibly challenging existing procedures, policies or authority.
 Negotiating: Working toward agreement that may involve exchanging specific resources or resolving divergent interests.
 Working with Cultural Diversity: Working well with men and women and with people from a variety of ethnic, social, or educational backgrounds.
 INFORMATION Acquiring and Evaluating Information: Identifying a need for data, obtaining the data from existing sources or creating them, and evaluating their relevance and accuracy.
 Organizing and Maintaining Information: Organizing, processing and maintaining written or computerized records and other forms of information in a systematic fashion.
-3 Interpreting and Communicating Information: Selecting and analyzing information and communicating the result of others, using oral, written, graphic, pictorial, or multimedia methods.
-S Using Computers to Process Information: Employing computers to acquire, organize, analyze and communicate information.
+Interpreting and Communicating Information: Selecting and analyzing information and communicating the results of others, using oral, written, graphic, pictorial, or multimedia methods.
+Using Computers to Process Information: Employing computers to acquire, organize, analyze and communicate information.
 SYSTEMS Understanding Systems: Knowing how social, organizational and technological systems work and operating effectively with them.
 Monitoring and Correcting Performance: Distinguishing trends, predicting impacts of actions on system operations, diagnosing deviations in the functioning of a system/organization, and taking necessary steps to correct performance.
 Improving or Designs Systems: Making suggestions to modify existing systems in order to improve the quality of products or services and developing new or alternative systems.
 TECHNOLOGY Selecting Technology: Judging which sets of procedures, tools or machines, including computers and their programs, will produce the desired results.
 Applying Technology to Tasks: Understanding overall intent and proper procedures for setting up and operating machines, including computers and their reprogramming systems.

-Maintaining and Troubleshooting Equipment: Proventing identifying or solving problems with equipment Maintaining and Troubleshooting Equipment: Preventing, identifying, or solving problems with equipment including computers and other technologies. t ,
+Maintaining and Troubleshooting Equipment: Preventing, identifying, or solving problems with equipment, including computers and other technologies.